peerScholar Student Guide

 A supported web browser

-peerScholar runs in your web browser and supports using Chrome, Edge, Firefox, or Safari.
+peerScholar runs in your web browser and supports using Chrome, Firefox, or Safari.
 Check the peerScholar supported browser page for more details.

 A peerScholar student account